The Choice to Be Silent

 I am a multiple rape survivor.
 I have reported rape and I have chosen not to report rape.
-Both choices required courage and still do.
+Both choices ultimately required courage and still do.
 Every fucking day of my life.

 *True story: To the best of my knowledge, one of my rape kits has been sitting untested on a shelf in Texas since 1981.

-UPDATE: Check out the #WhyIDidntReport hashtag on Twitter, which was started by @ethiopiennesays soon after I posted this piece.
-It saw tens of thousands of tweets from survivors sharing their stories of why they chose not to report their rapes.
+UPDATE: The #WhyIDidntReport hashtag on Twitter, which was started by @ethiopiennesays soon after I posted this piece, saw tens of thousands of tweets from survivors sharing their stories of why they chose not to report their rapes.
 If you can read their stories and walk away believing survivors have a duty to report or that reporting somehow equals justice, then there’s very likely nothing anyone can say that will change your mind.